gradyrobbins/gradyrobbins/README.md

 ### - 🔭 I’m currently working on ...
 1. Job hunting
-2. Exploratory learning => Stathunter's Tableau Tutorial
-3. Connect [my front end capstone](https://github.com/gradyrobbins/fifty) with Persistent Data Storage; using a json-server does not meet customer's needs
+2. Connect [my front end capstone](https://github.com/gradyrobbins/fifty) with Persistent Data Storage; using a json-server does not meet customer's needs
-4. Exploratory learning => open source GIS repositories & tutorials

 <!--